Aims and Scope of the Graduate Program

 The current Directors of the UCLA MSTP are Dr. Olujimi Ajijola and Dr. David Dawson, and Caltech Professor Mitch Guttman is the Associate Director.
 For more information, see mstp.healthsciences.ucla.edu.

 A joint program between Caltech and the USC (Keck) Medical School has been established for the granting of the M.D./Ph.D. degree.
 Students do their preclinical and clinical work at USC, and their Ph.D. work with any member of the Caltech faculty.

 Admission to this joint program is made through the usual USC process, checking a box indicating interest in the Caltech option.
 Students will be accepted into the joint program, funds permitting.
 The M.D. degree would be from USC and the Ph.D. would be awarded by Caltech.

-The current Director of the USC M.D./Ph.D. program is Dr. David Hinton.
+The Interim Director of the USC M.D./Ph.D. program is Dr. Brian Lee.
 The Director for Caltech is Professor Paul Sternberg.
 For more information, see keck.usc.edu/md-phd-program/.

 Bi Subject Minor

 A student majoring in any non-biology option of the Institute may, with the approval of the Division of Biology and Biological Engineering, elect a subject minor in any of the subjects listed above under major subjects of specialization.
 Requirements for such a minor are determined by the faculty committee designated for each subject.
 A minor program in biology is also available to students of other divisions.
 Such a program shall consist of 45 units of upper division course work in the Division of Biology and Biological Engineering, with each course passed with a grade of C or better.
 Approval of each program must be obtained from the biology graduate option representative.
 A student majoring in another division who elects a subject minor in biology may, if desired, arrange to have the minor designated as biology, rather than with the name of the specific minor subject.